Create Backup Schedule

 Verification

 To verify that the schedule was created, use the ConfD job db_info.
-The information is found under config > backups.
+Information about backups is found in the config:

 Example output: